 Stranda founder Mats Drougge laying down a heelside carve with a Pipeliner 192.

 My name is Mats Drougge a lover of powder and groomers, founder of Stranda Snowboards and riding sideways since the 70s.
-I’m shaping longboard snowboards that maximizes float, glide and edge hold, cause it makes me happy.
+I’m shaping snowboards that maximizes float, glide and edge hold, cause it makes me happy.
 I love snowboarding and want to progress the sport as much as possible.

 A love for the carve

-This brings us to the laws of physics and why we build longboards: an average snowboard has just over one meter of effective edge and a 7-8 meter turning radius.
+This brings us to the laws of physics and why we also build longboards: an average snowboard has just over one meter of effective edge and a 7-8 meter turning radius.
 Compare this to one of our longboards – a Pipeliner has a massive 1501 mm of effective edge with a 10.5 meter turning radius – and you’ll start to understand why you rarely see snowboarders carve with speed and style.
 A longboard gives you plenty of grip and a turning radius that complements this, for frontside trenchdiggin’ or high-speed powder turns.

 We launched our first production model in 2015.
 It got a great reception from riders, with many of them emphasising the need for our kind of boards – ones where ride quality and performance is combined with a classic design.
 Stranda is swedish for riding all the way up on the beach, but it’s also one of Scandinavias best free riding spots.
 Surf and turf, the roots of Stranda.